smapiot/piral/docs/features.md

 ✔️ **Separate deployment and team owners**

-> Each microfrontend is deployed and managed separately to prevent downtime and reduce deployment time.
+> Each micro frontend is deployed and managed separately to prevent downtime and reduce deployment time.

 A pilet is deployed to a dedicated service or feed independently of the main application, which may be hosted on a CDN.
 The deployment and release cycle of each pilet is completely independent of each other and the main application.